 Your product roadmap should be flexible enough to accommodate change based on the data you’re gathering.
 User segments and your SaaS product will evolve in parallel as new needs emerge and features are introduced or fine-tuned.
 In some cases, you will even need to make tough trade-offs such as deciding between keeping as many customers in scope as possible or deliberately focusing energy on particular user types.

 Product roadmapping is a necessary exercise for product management teams at SaaS businesses to ensure there is alignment between your product development, business objectives, and relevant stakeholders.
 But it must be based on actionable data to be considered trustworthy.
-Schedule a demo with UserIQ to see how our Customer Growth Platform helps product teams create data-driven product roadmaps and show the ROI of their every efforts.
+Schedule a demo with UserIQ to see how our platform helps product teams create data-driven product roadmaps and show the ROI of their efforts.